kbparagua/paloma/README.md

 ### Controller

-Paloma controllers are just javascript classes that will be mapped with your Rails controller.
+Paloma controllers are javascript classes which will be mapped with your Rails controller.
 Basically, both Paloma and Rails controllers will share the same name.

 It is created or accessed (if existing), using `Paloma.controller` method.